ozmoroz/react-animations/README.md

 # react-animations
-This project demonstrates various ways of doing animations in React:
+This project demonstrates CSS Transitions in React.
- - CSS Transitions

 To run this project in browser:
 1. `npm install`